live streaming on Tuesday, January 23

 Knotted Strings: Writing Beyond the Alphabet

-Explore the textile media that expands our concept of writing: khipus of the Andes.
+Dr. Sabine Hyland explores the textile media that expand our concept of writing, in particular the khipus of the Andes.
 How did these knotted and colored cords record bureaucratic data, such as population censuses and labor tribute, during the Inca Empire?
-How have khipus continued to be used in remote corners of the Andes?
+How have khipus continued to be used in remote corners of the Andes, and what remarkable qualities do they incorporate to encode information?
+Hosted by Tim Brookes, founder of the Endangered Alphabets Project and author of Writing beyond Writing.

 Speaker